KnowageLabs/Knowage-Documentation/administrator-guide/ka_datasource.rst

 Knowage manages two types of data source connections:

+- connections retrived as JNDI resources, which are managed by the application server on which Knowage is working.
+This allows the application server to optimize data access (e.g. by defining connection pools) and thus are the preferred ones.
 - direct JDBC connections, which are directly managed by Knowage;
-- connections retrived as JNDI resources, which are managed by the application server on which Knowage is working.
-This allows the application server to optimize data access, e.g., by defining connection pools.

-The second type of connection is the one recommended in real projects.

-To add a new connection, first add the relative JDBC driver to the folder KnowageServer-<version>/lib and restart Knowage.
+To add a new connection, first add the relative JDBC driver to the folder ``KnowageServer-<version>/lib`` and restart Knowage.
 Then, login as administrator (user: *biadmin*, password: *biadmin* are the default credential) and select the **Data source** item from the **Data provider** panel in the administrator menu.

 By clicking the **Add** button on the top right corner of the left panel, an empty form will be displayed on the right.

-The detail page of each data source (on the right side as shown in the figures above) includes the following properties:

 .. figure:: media/image25.png